-&lt;sup>2 Remark: There are two definitions of "on-call" The working time directive essentially refers to what is called "stand-by" in the US.
+2 Remark: There are two definitions of "on-call" The working time directive essentially refers to what is called "stand-by" in the US.
 In the 2001 and 2004 ad hoc modules on working time arrangements "on-call" was defined differently as a contractual arrangement when the worker only works when called without the obligation either to perform the duty or for the employer to guarantee the work.
 In UK English this would be called zero-hours arrangement (example: babysitters).

-where attendance is required should be included (sleeping hours during school trips should be excluded).
+particularly includes teaching in or out the class, preparation and planning the course, marking, attending meetings and conferences related to teaching.
+Supervision of school trips where attendance is required should be included (sleeping hours during school trips should be excluded).

-> Farmers
+Farmers